Care in the Community for People 16 Years of Age and Older

-Children and adolescents with asthma receive appropriate medication and devices based on their age and current level of asthma control, including early initiation of regular inhaled anti-inflammatory therapy.
+Adults with asthma receive appropriate medication and devices based on their current level of asthma control, including early initiation of inhaled anti-inflammatory therapy.

 Quality Statement 4: Self-Management Education and Asthma Action Plan

-Quality Statement 5: Referral to Specialized Pediatric Asthma Care
+Quality Statement 5: Referral to Specialized Asthma Care

-Children and adolescents with asthma with appropriate indications are referred to specialized pediatric asthma care.
+Adults who meet criteria for severe asthma or have other appropriate indications are referred to specialized asthma care.

 Quality Statement 6: Follow-Up After Discharge